Our Pool Construction Process

 Step 6 – Coping & Tile

 At this stage of your DFW pool remodel, you will choose a decorative tile for the pool.
 We have a large selection of different tiles for you to choose from.
 No matter what colors, textures and materials are being used for the project, we will have something to fit your taste.

 One of our experienced installers will come to the site and plumb in all of the filtration equipment for the pool.
 This includes water feature pumps and other optional equipment.

 We are now ready for Electric & Gas.
 Electrical conduits for pool equipment power and pool lights should be run and ready.
 The breaker box at the location of the pool equipment should be installed and ready for the equipment to be set as well.
 Gas lines to the pool heater or heaters should also be run to the equipment location.

-Your pool remodel in DFW is now almost complete.
+Your pool is now almost complete.
 We will now remove all miscellaneous construction materials from the construction site and prepare the pool interior to be finished.